RyanSyme/url-of-sandwich/README.md

 **First Time Visitor Goals**

 * *As a First Time Visitor*, I want to be able to navigate the website simply and easily.
-    *   On opening the website the visitor is met with the callout section which has a button connecting to the sign up page and a sticky nav directing the user to relevent pages
+    *   On opening the website the visitor is met with the callout section which has a button connecting to the sign up page and a sticky nav directing the user to relevant pages

 * *As a First Time Visitor*, I want to access the site across all devices.
     *	The website is responsive across all devices